cfwheels/cfwheels/wheels/docs/04 Database Interaction Through Models/13 Calculated Properties.md

 # Calculated Properties

-<p class="intro">Generate extra properties in your models on the fly without needing to store redundant data in your database.</p>
+*Generate extra properties in your models on the fly without needing to store redundant data in your database.*

 ## Working within CFML's Constraints to Deliver OOP-like Functionality